 The Association of Officials and Lawyers for Animal Rights(AFADA – “Asociación de Funcionarios y Abogados por los Derechos de los Animales”) is the organisation that argued so hard for Sandra’s right to greater freedom and space.
 One of their lawyers, Paul Buompadre, was quoted in La Nacion: “This opens the way not only for other Great Apes, but also for other sentient beings which are unfairly and arbitrarily deprived of their liberty in zoos, circuses, water parks and scientific laboratories.”

 This has to be good news for elephants, one of the few mammals, alongside chimpanzees, human toddlers, and dolphins, to have passed the mirror, or self-recognition, test.
 The National Geographic describes one version of the test in the article reached via this link.
-Here is a YouTube clip showing an elephant taking a form of the test for the first time.

 The concern of animal welfare groups about Zimbabwe’s current export plans is understandable.
 It might be helpful if the individuals who negotiated the sale on behalf of Zimbabwe were to come forward to explain their reasoning and to clarify the conditions demanded by both parties.